nasa/delta/delta/config/README.md

  * `gpus`: The number of GPUs to use, or `-1` for all.
  * `threads`: The number of threads to use for loading images into tensorflow.
- * `block_size_mb`: The size of blocks in images to load at a time.
-If too small may be data starved.
+ * `tile_size`: The size of a tile to load from an image at a time.
+For convolutional networks (input size is [~, ~, X], an entire tile is one training sample.
+For fixed size networks the tile is split into chunks.
+This parameter affects
- * `tile_ratio` The ratio of block width and height when loading images.
-Can affect disk use efficiency.
+   performance: larger tiles will be faster but take more memory (quadratic with chunk size for fixed size networks).
  * `cache`: Configure cacheing options.
 The subfield `dir` specifies a directory on disk to store cached files, and `limit` is the number of files to retain in the cache.
 Used mainly for image types which much be extracted from archive files.